xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry

-By using **Retry** feature, you can configure when and how many times Katalon retries an execution of a Test Suite until the Test Suite finishes executing.
+Using the **Retry** feature, you can configure when and how many times Katalon retries an execution of a Test Suite until the Test Suite finishes executing.

 **Capture new UI**